Monday, October 31, 2016

 When The Bough Breaks is nothing more than your run-of-the-mill obsession thriller.
 This movie could've been made for the Lifetime channel.
 The movie has possibly the worst ending for a movie that I've seen in 2016.
 I'm actually shocked that the writer thought the end wouldn't be hated and questioned.
 It really is unbelievably bad.
 To end with a cold-blooded murder and have no questions asked is terrible.
 One of the worst movies I've seen in 2016.

 Catalina Sandino Moreno

 Paul Vincent O'Connor

 Lastly, when it comes to the gore in Incarnate, it gives the audience enough blood and guts to satisfy.
 We have one of the most brutal arm snapping scenes that I think I've ever seen in a film.
-We also have a nice scene with intestines being ripped out.
-The movie goes for gore over suspense.
+We also have a gory scene with intestines being ripped out.
+The movie goes for gore and carnage over suspense.
 It tries to deliver on the jump scares more than tension building.
 The jump scares aren't very successful, It also wasn't successful in getting me on the edge of my seat.